niemtec/mind-graph/atoms/truth.md

 # Truth
 A central subject in [[philosophy]] concerning the property of being in accord with fact or reality.

-> It is a beutiful and terrible thing, and should therefore be treated with great caution.
+> "It is a beutiful and terrible thing, and should therefore be treated with great caution."
->
-> (Albus Dumbledore)
+> (*Albus Dumbledore*)

 ---